jacqinthebox/configurations/kubernetes-cluster/README.md

 ## Make sure you can login as root on all the nodes

-* execute `ssh-keygen` on the console node
+* execute `ssh-keygen` on your console

 On every node:

 * become root
-* paste your public key to authorized_keys
+* paste the pub key of your console to authorized_keys of the node
-* in sshd_config uncomment PermitRootLogin
+* in sshd_config set PermitRootLogin prohibit-password
+* set PubkeyAuthentication yes
-* in sshd_config uncomment authorized_keys file
+* uncomment authorized_keys file
 * `service sshd restart`